ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 succeed, the Client SHOULD abort and discontinue retrying.

-If a report's ID matches that of a previously uploaded report, the Leader MUST ignore it.
+If a report's ID matches that of a previously uploaded report, the Leader MUST discard it.
 In addition, it MAY alert the Client with error `reportRejected`.

-The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{replay-protection}} for details).
+The Leader MUST discard any report pertaining to a batch that has already been collected (see {{replay-protection}} for details).
 The Leader MAY also abort with error `reportRejected`.

-The Leader MUST ignore any report whose timestamp is outside of the task's `time_interval`.
+The Leader MUST discard any report whose timestamp is outside of the task's `time_interval`.
 When it does so, it SHOULD also abort with error `reportRejected`.